florimondmanca/djangorestframework-api-key/docs/guide.md

 API keys can be created, viewed, revoked, and validated programmatically by manipulating the `APIKey` model.

+- You can validate API keys manually, see the "Manually validating API keys" section above.
+- You can view and query `APIKey` like any other model.
+For example, to know the total number of API keys:

 !!! note
     The examples below use the [Django shell](https://docs.djangoproject.com/en/2.2/ref/django-admin/#django-admin-shell).

-- You can view and query `APIKey` like any other model.
-For example, to know the total number of API keys:

 ```python
 >>> from rest_framework_api_key.models import APIKey